LizLaffitte/eggasaurus_frontend/README.md

 # Eggasaurus

-A game (built as a Flatiron Portfolio Project) that lets Junior Park Rangers hatch and play with their own dinos.
-HTML, CSS, and JavaScript [frontend](https://github.com/LizLaffitte/eggasaurus_frontend) with a Rails API [backend](https://github.com/LizLaffitte/eggasaurus_backend).
+A JavaScript SPA game designed for young dino lovers.
+Junior Park Rangers can hatch, name and interact with their own virtual dinos.

+Eggasaurus was created for the developer's favorite dino expert: her toddler.
+It is meant to be simple enough for even the youngest Park Rangers to enjoy, with a little help from Senior Park Rangers.

+[Frontend Repo](https://github.com/LizLaffitte/eggasaurus_frontend): Vanilla JavaScript, HTML & CSS | [Backend Repo](https://github.com/LizLaffitte/eggasaurus_backend): Rails API

-## Getting Started
+## Local Installation

-These instructions will get Eggasaurus up and running on your computer.
+These instructions will get you a copy of Eggasaurus up and running on your computer.

 ### Prerequisites